yolorollo/docs/docs/installation.md

 ### Find s3 bucket connexion values

-Impress uses a s3 bucket to store documents so if you have a provider obtain the necessary information to use it.
-If you do not have, you can install a local minio testing environment as follow:
+Docs uses an s3 bucket to store documents, so if you have a provider obtain the necessary information to use it.
+If you don't, you can install a local minio testing environment as follow:

 ```
 $ helm install minio oci://registry-1.docker.io/bitnamicharts/minio -f examples/minio.values.yaml